Josh Rojas Preview, Player Props: Mariners vs. White Sox

-The Seattle Mariners, including Josh Rojas and his .375 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starting pitcher Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Monday at 8:10 PM ET.
+The Seattle Mariners, including Josh Rojas and his .471 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starter Mike Clevinger and the Chicago White Sox at Guaranteed Rate Field, Tuesday at 8:10 PM ET.

-He strung together two hits (going 2-for-5) in his most recent appearance against the Astros.
+He strung together three hits (going 3-for-5 with a double and an RBI) in his last game against the White Sox.

 Josh Rojas Game Info & Props vs. the White Sox